However well we think that we can see, every human eye contains defects that make our vision less than perfect.

 This concept is actually less outlandish than it seems; in fact, scientists have for many years mooted the possibility of 'super-vision' that would enable everyone to see better.
 The reason is that however good our eyes seem to be, they always contain microscopic defects, which make our eyesight less than optimal.
 Understanding those imperfections, and how they might be corrected, has fascinated Dr Juan Tabernero ever since his academic career began.

-“I started studying these tiny defects, which we call optical aberrations, when I began my PhD 15 years ago,” says Juan, who works in the Vision and Eye Research Unit (VERU), part of our Faculty of Medical Science.
+“I started studying these tiny defects, which we call optical aberrations, when I began my PhD 15 years ago,” says Juan.
 “The long-term ambition is to give everybody the best quality vision possible.
 The first step is understanding why these defects occur; then we can work out how to correct them.”

 The blemishes that Juan studies are structural defects within the two lenses of the human eye – the outer cornea, and the inner, crystalline lens.
 The aberrations are almost imperceptibly small, usually just a few millionths of a metre in scale.